Social Media Information

 Winthrop: Though Winthrop has secured its name on Tumblr, the resources are not available to update the site regularly.

-Summary: A social site that allows users to stay connected through short (140 characters or less), simple statements called "tweets."
-Twitter has rapidly gained popularity.
+Summary: A social site that allows users to stay connected through short, simple statements called "tweets."
+Though a young application, Twitter has rapidly gained popularity.
 Due to its flexibility in update methods, the service offers a convenient way to update followers on activities, closings, and even "re-tweets."

 Winthrop: Several areas of the Winthrop community use Twitter to communicate with "followers."
 Check out the official university Twitter account at http://twitter.com/winthropu.
-Other Winthrop departmental and group Twitter accounts include: Admissions, Alumni, CCE, DSU, MBA, and Residence Life.
 Encourage folks to follow your group's tweets by using these graphics and widgets.

 Summary: A free service that allows users to post live streaming video and online broadcasts.

 Winthrop: Winthrop has a generic account but it is not currently populated with a live stream.
-Due to the lack of live video feeds, Winthrop tends to utilize YouTube's more popular services much more often.
+Winthrop utilizes YouTube's more popular services.

 Summary: A user-based encyclopedic Web site on which users post data on various topics.
 Information is not peer reviewed and cannot be taken as absolute fact, though information presented is often accurate.
 Note: Many professors have banned Wikipedia as a cited reference in research.

 Winthrop: Topics listed for Winthrop University include Campus, Academics, Athletics, Student Life, and University History.
 Information on the site is positive and appears accurate, though contributors to the site are unknown.

 Summary: Fan-supported site that allows users to create forums and message boards to cheer on their favorite teams.